 Renting a Car

 If you have a tight schedule while in Houston and you don’t mind heavy traffic, having your own car is probably the right call.
 While parking can be a pain in certain areas (like downtown and Montrose), most of the city is built for drivers.
-Renting a car can be especially useful for visitors interested in going to outside the city to attractions like NASA or the beaches around Galveston, where public transit options are limited.
+Renting a car can be especially useful for visitors interested in going outside the city to attractions like NASA or the beaches around Galveston, where public transit options are limited.

 Tips for Getting Around Houston

-Houston’s metro has more than six million people living in an area larger than the state of New Jersey.
+Houston’s metro has more than seven million people living in an area larger than the state of New Jersey.
 Getting around can be a bit of a hassle, but you can avoid a headache by following these tips:

 - Don’t try to get across town at rush hour.
 For Houston, the busiest commuting times are between 7:00 a.m. - 9:00 a.m. and 4:00 p.m. and 7:00 p.m..
 During these windows, trying to go anywhere can mean getting stuck in stalled traffic.
 If you can’t avoid venturing out in rush hour, be sure to double (or sometimes triple) the amount of time you think you’ll need to get around.